HIGH BLOOD PRESSURE IN PETS

 Problems from high blood pressure arise when a blood vessel is simply too small for the high pressure flow going through it.
 Imagine attaching a garden hose to a fire hydrant.
 The pressure would cause the garden hose to explode and that is what happens to a blood vessel too small for the pressure going through it.
 Instead of water going everywhere, as in the garden hose analogy, bleeding results.
 Since the affected vessels are small, the bleeding may not be noticeable but a lot of little bleeds and a lot of blood vessel destruction can create big problems over time.

-original graphic by CHORPASHdesigns,
+original graphic by CHORPASHdesigns, used with permission

 The retina of the eye is especially at risk, with blindness (either sudden or gradual) often being the first sign of latent high blood pressure.
 The kidney also is a target as it relies on tiny vessels to filter toxins from the bloodstream.
 Kidney disease is an important cause of high blood pressure and also progresses far more rapidly in the presence of high blood pressure.